Angola digital finance guide

 The right choice depends on your routine.
 Some people need a simple wallet for daily convenience.
 Others already have a bank account and want stronger app-based control over transfers, balances and payments.

-• Best for quick daily use: a mobile wallet or an app with simple top-up and transfer flows
+• Best for quick daily use: a mobile wallet or an app with simple top-up and transfer flows.

-• Best for deeper account control: a strong bank app with better security and transaction history
+• Best for deeper account control: a strong bank app with better security and transaction history.

-• Most important first check: registration requirements, limits, fees and real merchant acceptance
+• Most important first check: registration requirements, limits, fees and real merchant acceptance.

 UNITEL Money